FAIR Textile Odor and Storage-History Triage

 • Add detail photos of residue zones, tide lines, spotted areas, packaging, storage materials, deodorizing products, labels, receipts, or notes that support the smoke or mildew story.

-• Write a short note with textile type if known, approximate size, intended use such as insurance or estate, the reported exposure and cleanup history, and what the textile does now when handled lightly.
+• Write a short note with textile type if known, approximate size, intended use, reported exposure and cleanup history, and what the textile does when handled lightly.

 • State clearly whether the history is confirmed by paperwork, family memory, storage evidence, insurance documentation, or only a seller claim so FAIR can weigh that history appropriately.